Crystallize logo

 What Is A Headless CMS?

 How content is consumed evolves every day.
-We’ve gone from computers and laptops to smartphones and smartwatches, smart fridges, and various other IoT devices in mere two decades.
+In a mere two decades, we’ve gone from computers and laptops to smartphones, smartwatches, smart fridges, and various other IoT devices.
 This quick shift has given rise to headless CMSs and a headless approach to web development in general.

-Faced with the ever-changing content consumption landscape, companies and their marketing departments had to prioritize content platforms to use or spend an immense amount of time optimizing and publishing content to each of the different platforms.
+Faced with the ever-changing content consumption landscape, companies and their marketing departments had to prioritize content platforms or spend considerable time optimizing and publishing content on each platform.

 What Is a Headless CMS?

-A headless CMS is a content management system where the front end, the presentation layer, and the back end, the content database, exist independently of each other.
+A headless CMS is a content management system where the front end, the presentation layer, and the back end, the content database, exist independently.

 But what exactly are the differences between headless and traditional monolith CMSs?